 Support for Windows and Other Operating Systems: Parallels Desktop supports not only Windows but also a wide range of other operating systems that run on Intel x86 processors.
 You can run Linux distributions, older versions of macOS, or even other ARM-based operating systems in virtual machines.
 This flexibility is useful for developers, testers, or anyone who needs to work with different operating systems on their Apple Silicon Mac.

 These advantages make Parallels Desktop a compelling option for running Windows or other operating systems on an Apple Silicon Mac.
 It combines native performance, seamless integration, and a unified experience, allowing users to enjoy the benefits of both macOS and Windows simultaneously.
-Also if you purchase from this link, you'll get a discount on the purchase price of the software.
+Also if you purchase from this link, you'll take advantage of a 25% discount on the purchase price of the software (all versions except Business Edition).
+If you're a student or educator, check out the Education edition and save even more!

 However, running Windows on a virtual machine on MacOS, much like installing Windows with BootCamp, does require you to have a license for the version of Windows you want to run — this is not included in the purchase price of Parallels Desktop.
 There is another option that bypasses the need for an installation of Windows entirely, with the caveat that it may or may not work for a particular Windows app.